TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-reporting-dataretentionproblem.md

 ## **Recommended steps**

-* You can only see the last 30 days of data if you are Premium tenant (Azure AD P1 or P2). <br>
+* You can only see the last 30 days of data if you have an Azure AD Premium (P1 or P2) license for yout tenant. <br>
 * Sign-ins are available only for Azure AD Premium tenants.
-It's not available for free or Basic licensed tenants.
+It's not available for Free or Basic licensed tenants.

 ### **Troubleshooting issues with Sign-ins**

-* If you are a P1 tenant and can't see the Sign-ins, check out our [latency information](https://docs.microsoft.com/azure/active-directory/reports-monitoring/reference-reports-latencies) and file a support ticket if the delay exceeds the documented.
+* If your tenant has a Premium P1 license and you can't see the sign-ins, check out our [latency information](https://docs.microsoft.com/azure/active-directory/reports-monitoring/reference-reports-latencies) and file a support ticket if the delay exceeds the documented latency.

 ## **Recommended documents**